About The Treatment

 How does acupuncture work?

-A good diagnosis by your acupuncturist is the key factor to a good treatment.
-That is why it is important to go to someone who has graduated from an acupuncture school, has passed the NCCAOM (National Commission of Acupuncture and Oriental Medicine) board exams, and continues to study acupuncture diagnostics and theories.
-Education and experience help your acupuncturist get to the root of your problems.
-In Minnesota and some other states, medical doctors and chiropractors are not required to get an education in Oriental Medicine.
-They can perform acupuncture with very little training.
-Be sure to look for the L.Ac. title for acupuncturists in Minnesota.
-This title reassures you that the practitioner you choose is licensed with the medical board and has the knowledge that you deserve.
+A good diagnosis is the key factor to a good treatment.
+That is why it is important to go to someone who has graduated from an acupuncture school, has passed the NCCAOM board exams, and continues to study and practice acupuncture diagnostics and theories.
+Education and experience help the acupuncturist get to the root of your problems.
+In Minnesota look for the L.Ac title for acupuncturists.
+This title reassures you that the practitioner is licensed with the state medical board and has the knowledge you deserve.

 Acupuncture can work as preventative medicine or work on problems that already exist.
 Early treatment is more likely to clear up a problem and make it go away.
 Severe and chronic problems benefit from acupuncture but may not go away completely.
 Some people have immediate results that last and some need successive treatments to feel a gradual improvement.
-How you respond is unique to you but is affected by your age, your state of health, the severity or chronic nature of your condition, and how long you have had the problem.
-For example, a healthy 18-year-old that has had tennis elbow for two weeks is likely to respond quickly and need very few treatments.
-A person that is 60 and has had health issues and migraine headaches for 40 years will most likely need to have a series of treatments to know if acupuncture will help.
+How you respond is unique to you but is affected by your age, state of health, the severity or chronic nature of your condition, and how long you have had the problem.

 Acupuncture is used for many conditions and disorders, including: